Hiviexd/tournament-tracker/API.md

 - Select the required scopes (see [Scopes](#scopes) below)
 - Click "Generate API Key"

+> [!IMPORTANT]
-**⚠️ Important:** The raw API key is only shown once after creation.
+> The raw API key is only shown once after creation.
 Save it securely as it cannot be retrieved later.

 ## Scopes